-an implementation is potentially non-trivial.
-Enzenhoefer et al. [2019] proposed an efficient version of Judice's block pivoting algorithm that re-uses an initial factorization of $A{F,F}x_F$ and downdates the factorization based on indices in $L \cup U$ .
-For complex simulations, they observed a 1.5 to 3 times reduction in the computation time of the BPP algorithm when using a downdated factorization, with the caveat that the approach is more efficient only when a nominal percentage of variables is pivoted.
+In practice, forming and solving the linear system uses a Cholesky decomposition.
+Baraff noted that for complex systems, an incremental factorization is preferred for efficiency, although an implementation is potentially non-trivial.
+Enzenhoefer et al. [2019] proposed an efficient version of Judice's block pivoting algorithm that re-uses an initial factorization of $A{F,F}x_F$ and downdates the factorization based on indices in L $\cup$ U. For complex simulations, they observed a 1.5 to 3 times reduction in the computation time of the BPP algorithm when using a downdated factorization, with the caveat that the approach is more efficient only when a nominal percentage of variables is pivoted.
 Furthermore, parallelization of pivoting methods is challenging, especially if a factorization is used to solve the principal sub-problem.
 However, there is some work that has addressed this problem.
 For instance, Peiret et al. [2019] introduced a parallelization technique for pivoting solvers using a domain decomposition technique, and their method is capable of producing exact solutions for the contact BLCP.